18F/raktabija/README.md

 ### Usage

-Synopsis: `go [-a] [-n email_address] [-s certificate_arn] environment_name chandika_host`
+Synopsis: `go [-a] [-n email_address] [-s certificate_arn] environment_name chandika_host chandika_api_key`

 `environment_name` is a name unique to your environment.
 It is used (among other things) as a prefix to the S3 bucket name Terraform uses to keep your environment configuration in, so it needs to be unique. `chandika_host` is the hostname you installed Chandika at - Raktabija assumes it's available over https, and that it is installed at the root of the given host.
+`chandika_api_key` is a valid API key issued by Chandika.
+The API key is used to authenticate against Chandika's API.

 `email_address` is the address Raktabija will send notifications to for this environment.
 By default, Raktabija runs a script called Kali which destroys any AWS resources not recorded in Chandika.
 Raktabija runs Kali in dry run mode on Thursday night at 11pm, and for real on Sunday night at 11pm.
 Kali sends an email describing what has happened to the email address configured using this setting.
 It is recommended to create an email group (such as a Google group) to use for this purpose.
 This only needs to be configured once for the environment.

 `-a` bypasses creating an AMI, unless no AMI has been created by Raktabija for this AWS account.
 You need to create a new AMI if you want to update the Chef configuration for the box Go runs on.
-However it's not necessary to create a new AMI if you want to change Go's configuration.
+However it's not necessary to create a new AMI if you want to change Go's configuration, or if you change the host or API key for Chandika.

 `certificate_arn` is the ARN of an SSL certificate you have already uploaded to AWS.
 This SSL certificate is used by the ELB that sits in front of the Raktabija instance which hosts gocd.
 If you do not specify this option, Raktabija will create and upload a self-signed certificate to use for this purpose instead.
 You can find this self-signed certificate and the private key in the root directory of Raktabija after it has run.

+### Making changes to Raktabija's configuration

+If you move Chandika to a different host or need to rotate the API key, this can be done by running the `go` script in the root of this repostory, and supplying the new values.
+You must supply `environment_name` along with `email_address` and `certificate_arn` again if applicable.
+You can use the `-a` to bypass creating a new AMI.
+Once this is done, kill any running Raktabija EC2 instances -- new ones with the new Chandika configuration will be created automatically by Raktabija's autoscaling group.

+It's only necessary to create a new AMI if you change the base gocd configuration (which is in `packer/cookbooks/gocd/templates/cruise-config.xml.erb`, or if you want to change the packages or Chef configuration of the Raktabija server.

+Changes to Kali, along with some other aspects of gocd's configuration, can be made without creating a new machine image, simply by making changes to the scripts in the `scripts` directory.

 ## The origin of the name Raktabija